harvard-lil/perma/developer.md

 Use `color.adjust($c, $lightness: $n)` to replace a deprecated `lighten()`.
 Sass's own deprecation message suggests `color.scale()`, which computes a different colour.

+#### jQuery and the remaining legacy libraries

+Perma is on **jQuery 4**.
+Nothing imports it by name: `webpack.ProvidePlugin` injects `$`, `jQuery`, and `window.jQuery` into every module that references them.

+**That injection must name the default export** — `jQuery: ["jquery", "default"]`, not `jQuery: "jquery"`. jQuery 4 added an `exports` map to its package, so webpack now resolves the injection to the ESM build, and a bare module name provides the *module namespace object* rather than jQuery itself.
+The symptom is `$.ajaxSetup is not a function` thrown from `global.js` on every page, with a green build and no warning. jsTree's own CommonJS `require("jquery")` resolves through jQuery's `bundler-require-wrapper` to the same single instance, so both entry points share one jQuery.

+**jQuery 4 also throws when imported without a DOM.** jQuery 3 exported a factory in that case; jQuery 4 does not, so `import "jquery"` in a Node-environment test fails at module load with `jQuery requires a window with a document`.
+That is why `spec/vitest.setup.js` imports it only when `document` exists — the Webpack build contract runs under `@vitest-environment node`.

+**`package.json` carries an `overrides` entry** forcing `jstree`'s `jquery` peer to the top-level version. jsTree 3.3.x declares `jquery: ^3.5.0`, which excludes jQuery 4.
+Without the override npm does not fail — it silently nests a second jQuery 3 under `node_modules/jstree`, and jsTree then registers `$.fn.jstree` on a different instance from the one the application holds.
+The override is safe because jsTree's source uses none of the APIs jQuery 4 removed;
+recheck that if jsTree is upgraded.
+After any jQuery-adjacent change, confirm `npm ls jquery` reports a single deduped instance.

+**spin.js 4 needs its stylesheet imported.** `Spinner.vue` imports
+`spin.js/spin.css` alongside the named `{ Spinner }` export, because v4 animates
+via CSS `@keyframes` shipped in that file rather than from JavaScript.
+Drop the import and the spinner still mounts and raises nothing — it just stops moving.
+`spec/build/webpack-contract.spec.js` asserts the built `dashboard.css` contains
+`@keyframes spinner-line-fade-default` for exactly this reason.
+For the same reason `Spinner.vue` expresses reduced motion as `animation: 'none'` rather than `speed: 0`, which merely emitted an invalid duration the browser discarded.

+**Removed, with no replacement needed.** `jquery-form`, `waypoints`, and `modernizr` were declared but imported by nothing; `resolve-url-loader` was removed after building with and without it produced byte-identical CSS, source maps, and emitted assets.
+It rewrites relative `url()`s to resolve against the partial that wrote them rather than the entry, and every Perma `.scss` lives in one directory, so the two resolutions agree.
+Restore it if SCSS ever moves into subdirectories.

 #### Accessibility and UI behavior are covered by tests